 The Bernina Express

 The Bernina Express takes you across the entire canton of Graubünden, all the way from the old town of Chur to Italy.
+Then there's a bus section to Lugano in Switzerland.
 Wonderful scenery all the way!

 The Bernina Express route in detail.

 The forum allows you to post your questions and discuss your plans.

 A journey with the Bernina Express

 The Bernina Express is a direct train from Chur to Tirano in Italy.
 In just 4 hours, you'll see stunning variations in the landscape: from high-alpine scenery on the Bernina Pass to a Mediterranean atmosphere in the Poschiavo valley just before Tirano.
 You can enjoy palm trees and snow within a couple of hours.

 There's a connecting bus service from Tirano to Lugano (not in winter).

 You can travel from Chur to Tirano or the other way round.
 The train route consists of two sections.
 The leg from Tirano to Lugano by bus is a third section.

 Traveling on board the Bernina Express is comfortable.
 Both 1st and 2nd class coaches have large panoramic sealed windows all the way to the roof.
 The train is air conditioned.
 1st class seats are more spacious.